 Last but not least, include a link to your LinkedIn profile so a recruiter or hiring manager can verify you are who you claim to be.

-Of course, resume expectations vary wildly, depending on the country, the company, and the recruiter/hiring manager perusing your dev resume.
+Of course, resume expectations vary wildly, depending on the country, the company, and the recruiter/hiring manager perusing your technical resume.
 However, I do believe the preceding tips will help transform your resume from ordinary to attention-grabbing, helping you land, if not a job at your dream company, then at least a slew of promising job interviews.

 You have successfully subscribed